2002 – 2003 | Heavy Iron Studios | THQ | PlayStation2 | XBox | GameCube | Platformer

 It should probably be illegal for a project to be as much fun as Spongebob was.

 Being a huge fan of the cartoon-series definitely helped, but the people I worked with were the real icing on the sponge-cake.

 As far as work is concerned: I created the environmental geometry for a number of levels (particularly Kelp Forest, Dutchman’s Graveyard and Goo Lagoon).
 Kelp Forest also served as the first real “soak-test” for the robust referencing/instancing-pipeline we ended up using in the game.

 I did quite a bit of texturing, set-dressing, lighting, and developed a whole range of production-techniques and Maya-tools to support the art-team.

-All in all I’m very proud of Spongebob, I believe it’s easily one of the most fun license-based titles ever made.
+All in all I’m very proud of Spongebob, I believe it’s easily one of the most fun license-based titles (and quite possibly one of the most competent platformers) ever made.